Arch-turion/helic-axis-model/README.md

-# The Helic Axis Model: Quantifying Consciousness Fields in Stellar and Digital Systems
+# The Helic Axis Model: Quantifying Consciousness Fields in Stellar Systems

 **"The stars are not merely conscious; they are the primordial architects of awareness.
 This repository provides the tools to measure it."** — Archturion